Vivekkumar-IN/TheApi/docs/source/methods.rst

 .. currentmodule:: TheApi

-The following methods are available in :meth:`TheApi.Client`:
+The following methods are available in :obj:`~TheApi.Client`:

 .. autosummary::
     :nosignatures: